Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 but MUST treat all verification requests as failed until sufficient state has been rebuilt.

-During such conditions, implementations SHOULD return a response such as 603 (Decline) to indicate that verification could not be performed.
+implementations SHOULD return a non-success response (e.g., 4xx, 5xx, or 6xx).
+A 603 (Decline) response is commonly used to indicate that verification could not be performed.

 Implementations SHOULD fail closed (treating requests as unverified) rather than risk false-positive validation.